FREQUENTLY ASKED QUESTIONS

 Q: Do you shoot video too?

-A: For environmental/restoration projects, music, art, and commercial projects, yes.
+A: For environmental/restoration projects, music, art, documentary, and commercial projects, yes.
 For weddings and events, no.

 Q: Why don’t you shoot weddings anymore?

 A: After almost 15 years of witnessing countless amazing moments and being included in events like an honorary family member, I’m happy to be passing along my wedding referrals to a new young crowd of talented wedding photographers.
 I enjoyed every celebration, but my spine and knees did not.
-Time to hang up my skates and focus on art.
+Time to hang up my skates and focus on art (and commerce).

 Q: Can we edit our photos/video ourselves?
 Do you give us every photo you take?

 A: In short, no. Some large commercial projects include an art director and editing staff, which allows me to have a supporting team that all contribute greatly to the final look of an image or gallery.
 But in order to ensure the quality and style of work my clients are accustomed to, in most cases I do not release RAW files or allow for client edits to final files (other than minor cropping) unless on work-for-hire agreement that transfers copyrights in exchange for additional fees.
-I own the copyrights to all image and videos I produce unless expressly agreed to prior to begining of project.
+I own the copyrights to all image and videos I produce unless expressly agreed to prior to beginning of project.
+See question above re: source files….

 Q: Do you ever collaborate on projects or second shoot for other photographers?

 A: Yes of course!
 We all have something to gain from openly sharing knowledge and supporting each others’ creative endeavors.
 The talented assistants I hire are always teaching me something new, and while assisting others I work hard to help them do their best work too.
-If you are looking to assist or second shoot for me, or want my help on your project, please send me some info and let’s talk.
+If you want my help on your project, please send me some info and let’s talk.

 Q: Are there any limitations to how I use the images/videos from my session/project?